-So… it started with a Razor E300 Scooter.
-In theory, we were going to replace the speed controller with a variable speed controller then use an Arduino and a digital potentiometer to control it.
+In theory, we were going to replace the throttle switch with a variable speed controller then use a microcontroller and a digital potentiometer to control it.

-icrophone and map the volume level to the digital pot over SPI.
-The digital pot connected to the speed control the speed controller.
+The microcontroller would take the sound from the microphone and map the volume level to the digital pot over SPI.
+The digital pot connected to the speed controller.

-All hooked up it was good to go.
+All mocked up we were ready to commence testing.
 The first test runs were fun.
-But then there was a failure, a closed failure, the engine would not stop!!!
+But then there was a failure, the motor would not stop!!!
 NOT GOOD.
 So we knew that it worked in theory but we needed to build in some safeguards.
-This was achieved through the addition of relays to ensure that should the speed controller fail the release of the throttle would kill the power to the motor.
+With the addition of a few fail-safes, some fine tuning of the code and adjustment to the microphone gain we were ready for further testing.

 There were several points that needed calibration,

-- The gain added to the microphone signal as it was sent to the Arduino was changed using a variable resistor.
-This was set to find the sweet spot to pick up a voice, but not be over sensitive.
-When it was too sensitive the sounds of the motor would set off the sensor which resulted in a feedback loop.
+- The microphone gain required careful adjustment .
+This was set to find the sweet spot to pick up a voice, but not be over sensitive to wind and background noise.
+When it was too sensitive the sounds of the motor would increase acceleration resulting in a runaway condition.